PORK TRENDS

 TRIMMINGS

-Both the 42% fat and 72% lean trimming markets increased again.
-Historically, the trimming markets move higher at this time of year on prospects of increasing current and forward seasonal demand, according to analysts.
+Both the 42% fat and 72% lean trimming markets decreased.
+Trimmings are trading at a premium compared to prior years, leading analysts to anticipate a brief correction.
+Historically, the trimming markets move higher at this time of year, on prospects of increasing current and forward seasonal demand, according to analysts.

 PICNICS

-Bone-in picnics increased, while boneless were steady.
+Both bone-in and boneless picnics moved sharply higher.
 Traditionally, the bone-in picnic market will ebb and flow higher throughout the year.
-Meanwhile, boneless picnics tend to move higher following Easter, due to increasing seasonal processor demand.
+Meanwhile, boneless picnics tend to move higher following Easter, due to increasing seasonal processor demand, according to analysts.

 The data contained in the Farmer’s Report is provided for informational purposes only, is not tailored to your specific purchasing needs, and is not intended as a substitute for any other publicly-available market data or information.
 The Farmer’s Report is compiled from the last-received market data provided by the United States Department of Agriculture (USDA) and/or other market sources, and is subject to change without notice.
 Nothing herein is the opinion of US Foods®.
 US Foods neither assumes any legal liability nor makes any warranty or guaranty, either express or implied, regarding the completeness, accuracy or usefulness of this information.